mehmehmehlol/moodjournal-client/README.md

 ## Objectives

 This project is a mood journal to help log entries and moods for users.
+Disclaimer: This repo is no longer maintained as of 12/12/2022.

 <a href="https://moodjournal-client.herokuapp.com/" target="_blank" rel="noopener">Demo</a>